shrutis22/slack-salesforce/README.md

 3. Created a **Named Credential** in Salesforce with URL - https://hooks.slack.com. (_No Auth_)

-4. Import the Swagger Schema construted in Step 2 using **External Services**.
+4. Import the Swagger Schema constructed in Step 2 using **External Services**.

 5. Create a **Flow** as shown below:
 ![image](https://user-images.githubusercontent.com/16715515/82121553-9f895200-97ab-11ea-82d3-6e6aaa94f5d4.png)